-IT’s the mean season at Microsoft with targeted SMB-related layoffs in the reorg wave and then the “how does it play out” conversations at the annual partner conference underway in Washington DC (now called Inspire; formerly Worldwide Partner Conference (WPC)).
+It’s the mean season at Microsoft with targeted SMB-related treams caught in the reorg wave and then the “how does it play out” conversations at the annual partner conference underway in Washington DC (now called Inspire; formerly Worldwide Partner Conference (WPC)).
 Here’s my take on it: shelter in place until the next quarter starting October 1, 2017.

 During the 4th of July week, and the start of FY18, Microsoft made long-anticipated announcements concerning layoffs and reorganizations.
 Proper PR communications suggested it was in the sales and marketing roles primarily overseas.
 The reality is different.

 Cindy Bates.
 I can now confirm that Cindy Bates, VP of SMB (US) has left the company.
 In her role she oversaw Partners, Customers and Distributors.
 She did not oversee the Microsoft Stores.
 On an individual basis, Bates is a friend and I’ll know she’ll do fine and land right-side up.
 Sources indicate she has already been invited to join two Boards of Directors.
 Say what you must but the departure is significant as she was a legendary force in the SMB practice area at Microsoft.